Harley-Davidson has resumed production of the LiveWire – TechCrunch

 Harley-Davidson has resumed production and deliveries of its electric LiveWire motorcycle after determining an issue with charging was isolated to a single vehicle.

-HD halted production and delivery of its first electric motorcycle earlier this week after discovering what it described at the time as a “non-standard condition.”
-Harley-Davidson didn’t recall any of the LiveWire motorcycles already on the road.
-But it did stop production and deliveries and began additional testing and analysis.
+Harley-Davidson halted production and delivery of its first electric motorcycle earlier this week after discovering what it described at the time as a “non-standard condition.”
+Harley-Davidson didn’t recall any of the LiveWire motorcycles already on the road, but it did stop production and deliveries, and began additional testing and analysis.

-At the time, HD didn’t explain what the non-standard issue was, but TechCrunch has since learned that it was a charging-related problem on one motorcycle.
+At the time, Harley-Davidson didn’t explain what the non-standard issue was, but TechCrunch has since learned that it was a charging-related problem on one motorcycle.

 “After completing rigorous analysis this week, we have resumed LiveWire production and deliveries,” Harley-Davidson said in a comment emailed to TechCrunch.
 “Customers may continue riding their LiveWire motorcycle and are able to charge the motorcycle through all methods.
 Temporarily stopping LiveWire production allowed us to confirm that the non-standard condition identified on one motorcycle was a singular occurrence.”